 Two Old Friends and One New

 For me, The Byrds were a major musical influence.
 English bands like the Beatles, the Stones, and the Kinks were the first to electrify my creative soul and inspire me to play music.
 The Byrds, however, brought the musical thunder back to this side of the pond by electrifying folk songs.
 Their cool look framed in the California sun, with their heavy backbeat and thick harmonies were an undeniable sound on the radio, and I loved it.
-Their contribution, right alongside Bob Dylan and Woody Guthrie are the bloodline that carries the pedigree to… Continue reading
+Their contribution, right alongside Bob Dylan and Woody Guthrie are the bloodline that… Continue reading

 Labor Day celebrated, Sept 2, 2013